 There's over 2,000 pages in the health care bill.

-So they're not going to go in and just take our money at their will like they did in the Ukraine and Russia and in China.
+So they're not going to go in and just take our money at their will like they did in the Ukraine and Russia and China.

-I mean, that's the provision they've allowed themselves.
+Yeah, I mean, that's the provision they've allowed themselves.

 Okay.

-The second as the secretary shall determine.
+As the secretary shall determine.

 Right.

-Oh boy.
+Oh, boy.

-Read it, hang on just a second.
+Rita, hang on a second.

 It's very tough.